shichence/AutoInt/README.md

 ### Example
 We use four public real-world datasets(Avazu, Criteo, KDD12, MovieLens-1M) in our experiment.
 Since the first three datasets are super huge, they can not be fit into the memory as a whole.
 In our implementation, we split the whole dataset into 10 parts and we use the first file as test set and the second file as valid set.
 We provide the codes for preprocessing these three datasets in `./Dataprocess`.
 If you want to reuse these code, you should first run `preprocess.py` to generate `train_x.txt, train_i.txt, train_y.txt` as described in `Input Format`.
 Then you should run `./Dataprocesss/Kfold_split/StratifiedKfold.py` to split the whole dataset into ten folds.
 Finally you can run `scale.py` to scale the numerical value(optional).

-To help test the correctness of the code and familarize youself with the code, we upload the first `10000` samples of `Criteo` dataset in `train_examples.txt`.
+To help test the correctness of the code and familarize yourself with the code, we upload the first `10000` samples of `Criteo` dataset in `train_examples.txt`.
 And we provide the scripts for preprocessing and training.(Please refer to `	sample_preprocess.sh` and `test_code.sh`, you may need to modify the path in `config.py` and `test_code.sh`).

 After you run the `test_code.sh`, you should get a folder named `Criteo` which contains `part*, feature_size.npy, fold_index.npy, train_*.txt`. `feature_size.npy` contains the number of total features which will be used to initialize the model. `train_*.txt` is the whole dataset.
 If you use other small dataset, say `MovieLens-1M`, you only need to modify the function `_run_` in `train.py`.